 6. Cleaning with Dirty Equipment

 What you use to clean also makes a difference.
 If you have the same sponge, mop, or rags available every day for cleaning, you’re not getting much of anything done.
-Using old or soiled cleaning equipment not only pushes germs around from surface to surface, but it also facilitates the growth of mold, fungi, and harmful bacteria.
+Using old or soiled cleaning equipment not only pushes germs around from surface to surface, but also facilitates the growth of mold, fungi, and harmful bacteria.
 You need to use fresh cleaning equipment every day and even for every cleaning zone.
 If you clean something that’s got biohazard waste, such as blood, vomit, or urine, with a mop and then continue to use the same mop throughout the week in other areas, you’re pushing around the biohazards and risking the health and safety of your employees.
 Instead, make sure that you always clean your office with clean equipment.
 Bee Line partners with ImageFIRST to bring our clients the cleanest linens for high-quality office sanitization.

 7. Avoiding Bathroom Cleaning

 No one wants to clean the communal office bathroom, but avoiding it isn’t going to make it any better.
 Office bathrooms are one of the biggest breeding grounds for germs, especially when it’s shared by multiple businesses, clients, and guests.
-Make sure that you increase frequency of bathroom cleanings to avoid problems and keep your building running smoothly.
+Make sure that you increase the frequency of bathroom cleanings to avoid problems and keep your building running smoothly.